ajmaguire/Arduino-Twitter-library/README.md

 # Twitter client library for Arduino
-A library to post tweets to Twitter from Arduino with an Ethernet Shield.
+A library to post tweets to Twitter from Arduino via WiFi.
 This library uses relay server on GooleAppEngine to handle OAuth authentication:

 http://arduino-tweet.appspot.com/

 ## Example
-Some sample sketches for Arduino included(/examples/).

- - SimplePost : Send a tweet once Arduino is reset.
-(Note that duplicated tweets will be rejected by Twitter.)
- - Twitter_Serial_GW : Send tweets based on the input from the Serial.
+Below is a simple example of how to use this library:

+//BEGIN EXAMPLE

+ char tweet[512]; // the character buffer for your tweet. sprintf(tweet, "Hello world!"); // put characters in the buffer.

+ Twitter twitter("YOUR CODE"); // instantiate a Twitter object. twitter.post(tweet);  // post the tweet you wrote above!

+//END EXAMPLE

 ## How to use
  + Add this library to your Arduino IDE.